EindreistigerMcM/skript-velocity/README.md

 # Skript Velocity
 ## What can you do with Skript Velocity?
 Like in the name Skript Velocity handles Velocity stuff.
-Currently there is only the Directions as in

 - north, west, east, south, up, down
 - left, right, forward, backward